 Create the item using the constructor and assign it a split view to track and specify which divider of that split view it should be aligned with.

-If you don't have access to the split view during the items creation, that's OK.
+If you don't have access to the split view during the item's creation, that's okay.

 Just assign it before the window is shown.